- How long does it take to teach a dog to “leave it”?

 From dropped food and mysterious sidewalk trash to passing cyclists and other dogs, there’s no shortage of distractions and potentially dangerous obstacles and ephemera that your dog will encounter every day.
-And one of the best ways to protect your four-legged friend from potential fallout from these interactions is to teach them to “leave it.”
+And one of the best ways to protect your best friend from potential fallout from these interactions is to teach them to “leave it.”

 How long does it take to teach a dog to “leave it”?